-Where a complaint is upheld and there is a breach of the Standards of Professional Behaviour a range of options are available to deal with the associated misconduct.
-This ranges from a gross misconduct hearing, chaired by a Chief Officer, to management action administered by a local supervisor.
+At the end of an investigation where it is found that an officer or staff member has a case to answer for a breach of the Standards of Professional Behaviour, there are a range of options available to deal with the matter.
+This ranges from a gross misconduct hearing, which can result in dismissal, to management action administered by a local supervisor.

-In appropriate cases the Crown Prosecution Service decides whether any criminal charges will be brought against the person complained of.
+In appropriate cases the Crown Prosecution Service decides whether any criminal charges will be brought against the person subject to the complaint.

 Yes.
 You may be required to attend as a witness or you may be invited to attend as an observer.